-Many of our dentists are members of the American Dental Association which means they are subject to the same guidelines and codes of conduct that their American counterparts are.
+Many of our dentists are members of the American Dental Association which means they are subject to the guidelines and codes of conduct that their American counterparts are.

 Many myths surrounding dental treatment abroad are just that – with many clinics embracing new technologies and using top-notch materials that dentists at home use.

-The country has one of the most diverse weather systems – the north experiencing cooler temperatures during the winter, and the south, including the Yucatan Peninsula, remaining fairly constant throughout the year.
+Mexico can be visited at any time of the year.
+The country has one of the world's most diverse weather systems – the north experiences cooler temperatures during the winter, and the south, including the Yucatan Peninsula, remains fairly constant throughout the year.